-Tomorrow’s Leaders Scholarship Program
+Tomorrow’s Leaders Undergraduate Scholarship Program

-The TL scholarship program provides exceptional benefits for students including full coverage of all applicable charges for enrollment, tuition and fees, housing, a monthly stipend, and pre-academic training, if needed, including English language training.
-TL Students also receive leadership training including team-building, goal setting; time management; work ethics, public relations, networking skills and other related skill, and benefit from academic Advising, mentoring, and career services.
+The TLU scholarship program provides exceptional benefits for students including full coverage of all applicable charges for enrollment, tuition and fees, housing, a monthly stipend, and pre-academic training, if needed, including English language training.
+TLU Students also receive leadership training including team-building, goal setting; time management; work ethics, public relations, networking skills and other related skill, and benefit from academic advising, mentoring, and career services.
 Moreover, all students are required to engage in community service activities, voluntary work and public/private internships.
 All students are also required to attend one semester abroad in a US university.
-Each cohort of students is supported by a Student Life Coordinator to help students integrate into AUC and Egypt, and to provide with individual support towards their personal and professional development.
+Each cohort of students is supported by a Student Life Coordinator to help students integrate into AUC and Egypt, and to provide individual support towards their personal and professional development.

-The Tomorrow’s Leaders Scholarship Program seeks to support academically qualified, but economically disadvantaged students by providing a four to five-year academic matriculation, civic education and community service opportunities to secondary school graduates in the Middle East and North Africa (MENA) region.
+The Tomorrow’s Leaders Undergraduate Scholarship Program seeks to support academically qualified, but economically disadvantaged students by providing a four to five-year academic matriculation, civic education and community service opportunities to secondary school graduates in the Middle East and North Africa (MENA) region.
 Tomorrow’s Leaders will create a strong foundation for a cadre of civic-minded, intellectually able, and professionally skilled university students, well-prepared to become future community and business leaders.

-Our vision is to be recognized regionally and internationally for exemplary scholarship management and excellent leadership development practices, and to play an effective role in addressing the challenges facing the Arab region through our well-trained and professionally and intellectually developed graduates and change agents.
+Our vision is to be recognized regionally and internationally for exemplary scholarship management and excellent leadership development practices and to play an effective role in addressing the challenges facing the Arab region through our well-trained and professionally and intellectually developed graduates and change agents.